Kaatrin Mozhi: Plot

 She takes Vijji to meet her boss, Maria.
 Vijji is extrovert and engaging, which is a bit annoying for others but Maria finds her interesting.
 She gives her an opportunity to audition.
 At the audition, Vijji is very casual and not able to control her laughter after Kumki, one of the poets at the radio station, recites the lines in a sensual manner.
 Just at the end, she manages to say 'Hello' in a sensual manner, which impresses Maria.
-Maria gives her card and asks if she would be able to do a call-in night show - where people would call her to talk about their troubles.
+Maria gives her card and asks if she would be able to do a call-in night show – where people would call her to talk about their troubles.
 Maria gives Vijji time to think.

 Vijji thinks about the job and the sensual accent in which she would have to answer the calls.
 Just to try out, she calls a nearby grocery store, talks in a sensual accent and requests the owner to get a broom and deliver it to the Fifth floor.
 The owner excitingly comes to the address, only to find out that the floor does not exist.
 Next, she calls her husband and drives him mad.

 Next day, she calls Maria multiple times to tell that she is ready to take up the job.
 As it happens, Maria is in a very difficult situation and is not able to receive any of her calls.
 Vijji is disappointed and sends a few messages indicating that she is ready to work.
-Next day, Maria realizes the passion behind Vijji's persistent annoyance and fires up her potential.
+Next day, Maria realises the passion behind Vijji's persistent annoyance and fires up her potential.
 To start with, Balu is annoyed with her that she took up the job without discussing with him but later relents out of his love for her.

-The company provides Vijji pickup and drop facility.
+The company provides Vijji pick-up and drop facility.
 On her first day, Vijji faces an annoying caller who tries to change their chat into an obscene one.
 With her sharp mind, Vijji is able to tactfully handle it.
 Next, she gets a request from a caller to sing an out of the world kind of a song for him.
 Vijji, out of excitement, sings a song which she sings only for her husband.
 Balu is annoyed by all this, as well as frustrated with his new boss who treats him rudely.
 Because of these two situations, he becomes angry and, at times, insecure.